andrewcooke/spokes/README.md

 crosses are possible without spokes overlapping heads.
-So a pattern of length 3 (like Crow's Foot) can be used with 36 hole rims, and a pattern of length 2 (like 3 Cross) can be used with pretty much any rim as long as the hub can accomodate the spoke angles.
+So a pattern of length 3 (like Crow's Foot) can be used with 36 hole rims, and a pattern of length 2 (like 3 Cross) can be used with pretty much any rim as long as the hub can accommodate the spoke angles.

 The illustrations typically show 32 hole rims, unless that is incompatible with a particular pattern.